Members must log in to view the directory and members-only content.

 Rabbi Shribman is from Pittsburgh and is a loyal Steelers fan.
 She is the daughter of interfaith parents.
 She graduated from Bates College in Lewiston, Maine.
 Since starting rabbinical school in 2015, she has served many small congregations in the Midwest.
 She lives in with her husband, Rabbi Benjamin Altshuler and their cat, Bsamim.

-Rabbi Glynis Conyer, Membership VP
+Rabbi Celia Surget, Membership VP

 Rabbi Sara Mason-Barkin, Communications VP